benihutapea/zola/INSTALL.md

 #### Settings UI

-Zola includes a settings interface where you can:
+Zulu Chat includes a settings interface where you can:

 - Enable/disable Ollama integration
 - Configure custom Ollama base URLs